AjjMC/ajjgui/README.md

 > **Q:** How do I install an updated version of the datapack?

 > **A:** I cannot guarantee that later versions of this datapack will not break any GUIs previously created.
 It depends on what changes are made to the custom NBT format used.
-In order to update the datapack, simply replace the existing one with the newer version in the datapacks folder, and, after doing ``/reload``, run ``/function ajjgui:_install``. *Do not use the uninstall command unless you want to remove any existing GUIs previously created!*
+In order to update the datapack, simply replace the existing one with the newer version in the datapacks folder, and, after doing ``/reload``, run ``/function ajjgui:_install``. *Do not use the uninstall command unless you want to remove any existing GUIs!*